-- The South of Scotland has benefitted from an increased awareness of and commitment to sourcing locally as a result of the COVID-19 pandemic and local campaigns, creating a platform from which we will go further, sourcing local services and products to retain wealth - including the significant spending power of local anchor institutions - and reduce environmental impact. - We will better connect local firms within key sectors, commercial centres and rural areas, to build awareness of local services and increase the commitment to developing supply chains within the region.
+- The South of Scotland has benefitted from an increased awareness of and commitment to sourcing locally as a result of the COVID-19 pandemic and local campaigns, creating a platform from which we will go further, sourcing local services and products to retain wealth including the significant spending power of local anchor institutions and reduce environmental impact. - We will better connect local firms within key sectors, commercial centres and rural areas, to build awareness of local services, increase the commitment to developing regional supply chains and to identify opportunities to reduce and reuse waste via growing the circular economy within the region.